 Celebrating the Sun entering the zodiac sign of Aquarius for the fifty billionth time.

-Returning to the theme of Aquarius, the Hebrew equivalent of the Greek archetype of Aquarius the Water-Bearer in the Biblical tradition is John the Baptist, who, uniquely is both a Judaic prophet and the first Christian prophet.
+The Hebrew equivalent of the Greek archetype of Aquarius the Water-Bearer in the Biblical tradition is John the Baptist, who, uniquely is both a Judaic prophet and the first Christian prophet.
 Aquarius with its symbolism of the spirit of self-sacrifice and service to others is exemplary of Christian morality.

 It was the pioneering study of comparative religion by the Swiss psychologist C.G.Jung which first revealed and discussed Christianity's relationship to the western esoteric tradition in depth.
 Late in his life C.G.Jung devoted several years study on the symbolism of Pisces the Fish and its relationship to Christianity .
 Not only can the sign of Pisces, but also the Zodiac signs of Taurus, Leo and Scorpio can be interpreted as representing Christian virtues.